About Me

 A Bit About Me

-Outside of therapy, I’m a mom to two kids, ages 19 months and 7, and part of a biracial family.
+Outside of therapy, I’m a mom to two kids, ages 1 and 7, and part of a biracial family.
 Parenting is one of the most meaningful and humbling parts of my life, and it deeply informs how I understand stress, love, and identity.

 I’ve lived in New York City and abroad in Mexico, and I’ve spent time doing volunteer work in Colombia.
 I’m drawn to understanding different cultures and how family dynamics show up across the world, including a summer I spent living in Portugal.